 Low back pain: Pain in the lower back area, may relate to problems with the lumbar spine, the discs between the vertebrae, the ligaments around the spine and discs, the spinal cord and nerves, muscles of the low back, internal organs of the pelvis and abdomen, or the skin covering the lumbar area.

-Painful toe joints: These are any of the joints in the toes that are troublesome.
-The causes may be divided into four groups: Anatomical, e.g. a particularly long toe; Biomechanical, i.e. how the body moves; Style of footwear; Bad habits.
+Painful toe joints: This can occur in any of the joints in the toes.
+The causes may be divided into four groups: Anatomical, e.g. a particularly long toe; Biomechanical, e.g.. how the body moves; Style of footwear; Bad habits.

 Swollen feet: There are numerous causes of swelling in the feet.
 Circulation is impaired.
 This could be from a narrowing in an artery in the leg or possibly an indication of a heart problem to wearing socks in which the elastic is too tight above the ankle.
 It is important that your GP arranges for all the usual tests to be done.
 After that the focus is to make changes so that the muscles in the legs and thighs have to contract more intensely so widening the pressure differential between the arterial supply into the feet and the venous return out.

 Tight Hamstrings: These are three muscles that arise in the buttock and insert below the knee.
-The most common reason for them to shorten and go tight is the fact that an extremely high percentage of people have very sedentary life style i.e. sitting too often and for too long.
-The situation is exacerbated by poor posture.
-From an ergonomic perspective, chairs, desks and tables are often not the correct height and size for an individual hence compensations are made which over time lead to problems like tight hamstrings.
+The most common reason for them to shorten and go tight is sedentary life style, i.e. sitting too often and for too long.
+The situation is often exacerbated by poor posture.
+From an ergonomic perspective, chairs, desks and tables are often not the correct height and size for an individual so compensations are made, which over time lead to problems like tight hamstrings.